Growian: Development and outcomes

-Towards the end of 1976, the German Federal Ministry of Education and Research (BMFT) decided to use research contracts and expert consultation to investigate the development of large wind turbines.
+Toward the end of 1976, the German Federal Ministry of Education and Research (BMFT) decided to use research contracts and expert consultation to investigate the development of large wind turbines.
 This decision, taken as a result of public pressure, ran contrary to the stalling efforts of the major energy providers.
 Contracts were awarded to MAN SE, the Institute for Aerodynamics and Gas Dynamics at the University of Stuttgart, and the University of Regensburg.
 In 1978 the BMFT decided to construct the world's largest wind turbine with a tower height and blade diameter of 100 m.
 MAN SE was chosen as main contractor, and the formation of a construction and operation company was given into the charge of the reluctant Hamburgische Electricitäts-Werke (HEW).
 This led to the formation of the Growian GmbH on 8 January 1980, of which HEW held 46.7%, Schleswag held 30.1%, and RWE held 23.2%.

 Overall and technical direction were the responsibility of HEW, while Schleswag dealt with commercial management.
 The basic contract between the partners of 3 January 1978 stipulated that after the project's conclusion, the installation was "anticipated to be dismantled and scrapped".

 The partners as well as the BMFT also had political motives connected with the project.
 Günther Klätte, management board member of RWE, stated during a general business meeting: "We require Growian [in the general sense of large wind turbines] as a proof of failure of concept", and he noted that "the Growian is a kind of pedagogical tool to convert the anti-nuclear energy crowd to the true faith".
 A similar statement regarding the incurred financial burdens was reported of Minister of Finance and former Minister of Research Hans Matthöfer: "We know it won't do anything for us.
 But we do it to demonstrate to the wind energy advocates that it doesn't work."
-After the Green Party had derided the installation as the electricity provider's "fig leaf" on the occasion of groundbreaking in May 1981, the RWE took internal measures to make sure that publicly a position of open-mindedness towards alternative energy production was emphasized while public interest in wind energy was allayed.
+After the Green Party had derided the installation as the electricity provider's "fig leaf" on the occasion of groundbreaking in May 1981, the RWE took internal measures to make sure that publicly a position of open-mindedness toward alternative energy production was emphasized while public interest in wind energy was alloyed.